When Silence becomes Scandal

 Enigmatic?

-So often silence is hiding, concealing,
+So often silence is hiding, concealing, refusing

-refusing to disclose.
+to disclose.

 If confusion arises,

-it calls for clarity — especially as it pertains
+it calls for clarity — especially as it pertains to matters

-articulated understanding, why refuse?
-Why obstinate silence,
+understanding, why refuse?
+Why obstinate silence, which only

-Should the word enigmatic even be predicated of a pope?
+word enigmatic even be predicated of a pope?

-“The Silent Card” — AMORIS LAETITIA
+“The Silent Card” — Amoris

-— a Case in Point
+Laetitia — a Case in Point

-is playing the “Silent Card”.
+Francis is playing the “Silent Card”.
 But it is a far more perilous

 gambling.
 Much as in the famous Emperor's New Clothes,